The Catholic Church in America has been called an immigrant Church. How does that translate into meeting the needs of immigrants in our parishes?

 A Parish Reaches Out

 Several young Hispanic parishioners in a multi-ethnic parish in suburban New York State met with their pastor.
 They had been cheated of their wages, robbed of their jackets, and left miles from their homes.
-Searching for legal and economic solutions, the pastor gathered a committee of parishioners, businessmen, and representatives from other churches in the area.
+Searching for legal and economic solutions, the pastor gathered a committee of parishioners, businesspeople, and representatives from other churches in the area.

 How could they help retrieve the lost wages for these men and for other day workers who had reported the same experience, without risking the safety of the men, since so many of the immigrants were undocumented?